All Episodes

 Why would he want to weaken the national defense of the United States?

-Simple consistency.
+Simple, consistency.

 Why change now?

-Robert Fort Work, Texas.
+Robert, Fort Worth, Texas.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Great to have you here.

-Thank you very much, Russ.
+Thank you very much, Rush.

-Uh, what I wanted to say is stop picking on Harry Reed.
+What I wanted to say is stop picking on Harry Reid and Pelosi for that matter.

-Uh we should be celebrating them.
+We should be celebrating them.

 I wish we had a Republican that would fight like that for what we believe in.